 There are no childcare facilities available at the court.
 You may, however, be able to claim childcare expenses.
-Please read the expenses guide for more details.
+Please read the enclosed expenses guide for more details.

 How can I find out if I am required for jury service tomorrow?

-Telephone the jurors' attendance update line as advised in your citation.
+You should telephone the jurors' attendance update line as mentioned in your citation.